 SOM was previously established as an unincorporated charity and Trustees agreed to move to a more modern Charitable Company Limited by Guarantee at its AGM in 2017, with the new constitution agreed in 2018.
-The Charity was launched in January 2020, following registration of the Charity with the Charities Commission and Companies House.
+The Charity moved to a 2-year Presidential term following an AGM in December 2023.